ymochi/cordova-plugin-dbcopy/README.md

 =====================

 Add a prepopulated SQLite database in your Phonegap/Cordova Android and iOS app.<br>
-<b>(here is a fork project in order to understand the dbcopy process [educational use])</b>
+<b>(here is a fork project in order to understand the dbcopy process [educational use])</b><br>

 ###Note

 The database file may have extensions or not for e.g the db file name would be sample.db or sample.sqlite or sample.
-It doesn't matter what is the file extension, just remember to use the whole filename with extensions(if having one otherwise not) as a paramter when passing to the plugin methods.
+It doesn't matter what is the file extension, just remember to use the whole filename with extensions(if having one otherwise not) as a paramter when passing to the plugin methods.<br>
-->For example you have to show your db name like "XXX.db" or "demo.db".
+->For example you have to show your db name like "XXX.db" or "demo.db". <br>

 ###Database file location